 I woke up on a cold sunny morning at the end of January in 1993 after a night of tumultuous and chaotic dreams.
 The previous week I had been away on business at a reseller conference in Arizona.
-On this bright, beautiful day my goals were simple: spend time with my family, go to the library, make soup, bake cookies, sit by sunny window and read.
+On this bright, beautiful day I had simple goals: spend time with my family, go to the library, make soup, bake cookies, sit by a sunny window and read.
 Seth and I had tickets for the theater that evening to celebrate my upcoming birthday.

 I had just gotten out of the shower when the phone rang.
 Our daughter answered it and she knocked on the door a moment later.

 “It’s Grandma Sarah,” she said.
 “I think something’s wrong.”

-To start with, it was odd that my mother in law was calling at all.
+To start with, I found it odd that my mother in law was calling at all.
 She lived with her younger son, George, who took care of the apartment and of her as she grew increasingly forgetful.
-George was the family organizer, arranger, trouble shooter and first responder.
+George held the multiple roles of family organizer, arranger, trouble shooter and first responder.
 If something needed doing, he did it.
 If something was wrong, he dealt with it.
 Had something had gone wrong, he would have been the one to call us.
 If Sarah was on the phone, it could only mean one thing.

 I listened carefully to the one side of the conversation I could hear, expecting questions like, “When did it happen?
 What hospital is he in?
 What does the doctor say?”
 What Seth said instead chilled me.
 “Oh, the poor guy!
 Did he have a heart attack?
 What??
 What are you saying?
 I don’t understand.
 That can’t be right.”
 He hung up and gave me a blank, confused look.
 “That was my mother.
 She says George is dead.”